-In South Carolina, students who want to earn their high school equivalency diploma can take the GED exam online or at one of the state’s official testing sites.
+In South Carolina, students who want to earn their high school equivalency diploma can take the GED exam at one of the state’s official testing sites.
 The online GED exam is not offered in the state.

-The GED exam gives people who didn’t complete high school the chance to obtain an equivalent degree.
+The exam gives people who didn’t complete high school the chance to obtain an equivalent degree.

 The GED® (General Education Development) exam is entirely computer-based.

 The GED has four individual modules (subtests) in Math, Language Arts, Science, and Social Studies that can be taken separately and in any order.

 Obtaining the GED diploma will improve job options and clear the way for a college education.

 The GED diploma is across North America accepted in the same way as a common high school degree.